Semi-orthogonal decomposition and smoothing

 In the case $d = 4$, $X$ has a $\mathbf Q$-Gorenstein smoothing to $\mathbf P^2$.
 Let $V = \mathbf P(1,1,1,2)$ be the projective cone over a Veronese surface, and let $x,y,z,t$ be the semi-invariant coordinates.
 It has a terminal quotient singularity at the vertex.
-We can embed $X$ in $V$ by an equation $xy = z^2$, then a smoothing is given by
+We can embed $X$ in $V$ by an equation $xy = z^2$, then a smoothing is given by a linear system